 Renewables AI is at the forefront of innovation in the solar energy market.
 As the name suggests, we use AI to make predictions on energy output from large portfolios of solar farms.
 This talk lays out the fundamental architecture, technology and approaches that make the platform work beginning with key features of the Azure Databricks cloud and how it works seamlessly with Azure Data Lake and Azure Event Hubs.
 There will be good coverage of ML and DL Pipelines and how they are used with image recognition and machine learning through Structured Streaming to make real-time decisions.

 Key Takeaways: Prediction of next day irradiance and power ratios with real-time accuracies of 95% Structured streaming of IoT data from hundreds of thousands of inverters at 5 minute intervals Real-time joining of weather data and several other external datasets Use of Deep Learning Pipelines and advanced time series methods to predict 48 hours of future energy production Near-real time processing of image data at frequent intervals to predict cloud cover from onsite cameras and drones Analysis of data and preventative maintenance of fan failures in solar inverters

 Session hashtag: #SAISDD11

 Richard Conway is a founder of cloud data consultancy Elastacloud specializing in big data on Microsoft Azure.
-He's a programmer and author of 22 years, having traversed languages such as C++, C#, Java, and more recently Scala, Python, and R. He's a regular contributor to open source projects including the Apache stack.
+He is a programmer and author of 22 years, having traversed languages such as C++, C#, Java, and more recently Scala, Python, and R. He is a regular contributor to open source projects including the Apache stack.
 In his spare time he runs the UK Azure Users Group covering all aspects of the Microsoft cloud and the popular kids programming event AzureCraft helping kids to build AIs in Minecraft.